nilbogAus/SMAmodbusYaml/README.md

 To get this working you may have to activate Modbus TCP for the inverter.
 I had to do this using SMA's Sunny Explorer software.

-NB: At night some SMA inverters go into low power mode and some Modbus registers become nonsensical.
+NB: At night some SMA inverters go into low power mode when not generating and some Modbus registers become nonsensical.
 It is probably best to try to get this working the first time in daylight.

 # Setup